Laundry and other Household Duties on the Road

 Well, that’s why I said in the beginning that I feel so blessed.
 I don’t really have to do any of the other housewifely duties.
 But let’s tackle them one by one:

-get link Cooking: To be honest, I really miss it.
+source site Cooking: To be honest, I really miss it.
 I get to cook much less than I would like to.
 When we are on the road, traveling around, we mostly go out to eat or have simple meals that don’t require cooking, like cornflakes or PB sandwiches.
 Sometimes guesthouses have a small communal kitchen, but I haven’t done much more than frying eggs for breakfast in those.

 The only time I get to cook is when we rent a place for a longer time, but even then it can be tricky.
 The house we rented in Thailand at the beginning had a kitchen but it wasn’t really equipped.
 Apparently it is custom that each renter buys their own hob for gas cooking.
 I was kind of intimidated by this and we resorted to an electric wok instead, which somewhat limited the type of meals I could prepare.
 With time however, I learnt how to make other things than always fried rice – like some mean stews and I even figured out how to make pancakes with it.